seva100/nautilus-data-processing/README.md

 | **filelist** | Select a folder X and save all list of files in X_filelist.txt.
 Supports more files in a folder than `ls` and `find` bash commands allow to enlist.|
 | **filelist_recursive_images** | Select a folder X and save all list of files in X_filelist.txt recursively.
 Supports more files in a folder than `ls` and `find` bash commands allow to enlist.|
 | **copy_abspath** | Select a file and its absolute path will be copied to clipboard.|

+### Notes

+* In order for the scripts to work over ssh-mounted folder, make sure to mount it **not** via nautilus but via `sshfs` instead.
+The scripts don't support the nautilius-mounted folders.